This is a list of actionable beginner running tips.

 It’s essential to listen to your body type and know what its limits are.
 That also goes with understanding the difference between feeling sore and being injured.

 Getting to know your body is indeed a lifelong journey.
-Not just something you need to focus on while you complete your runs from your beginner marathon training plan.
+It is not just something you need to focus on while completing your runs from your beginner marathon training plan.

-It’s important to know your limitations as a runner, and it’s also important to know when to push yourself in your marathon training schedule.
+It’s essential to know your limitations as a runner, and it’s also important to know when to push yourself in your marathon training schedule.

 But there’s a catch.